RFamily: Melody Winters, American Sign Language Interpreter

 For Winters, interpreting is more than her day job with RPS.

 “You want your school-based interpreters to work outside of the school,” she explained.
 “To give Deaf kids language, you need to get the language, and you have to get it from Deaf adults.”

 The constant pursuit of increasing language has seen Winters sign in some amazing local venues and events, including on the stage of the Altria Theater and at the Richmond Folk Festival.
 She serves at SPARC, working alongside Deaf students from RPS and other districts.
-Winters is now on the national circuit, and landed a huge gig last year as one of Elton John’s interpreters for a performance at the Capital One Arena.
-Most of her additional work is a bit more mundane, such as providing interpreting services for colleges and universities or Purple Communications, an important video relay service.
+Winters is now on the national circuit and landed a huge gig last year as one of Elton John’s interpreters for a performance at the Capital One Arena.
+Most of her additional work is a bit more traditional, such as providing interpreting services for colleges and universities or for Purple Communications, an important video relay service.

 Achieving her Certification to the National Registry of Interpreters for the Deaf has helped open many of the doors that she uses to continue to develop her skills.
-The incredibly in-depth certification exam featured a recorded, three-hour, multi-situational performance requirement, as well as a written test of laws, ethics, Deaf history, Deaf culture, and various linguistic models.
+The incredibly in-depth certification exam features a recorded, three-hour, multi-situational performance requirement, as well as a written test of laws, ethics, Deaf history, Deaf culture, and various linguistic models.

 “Deaf people taught me,” she said.
 “I feel very fortunate that they trusted me.”

 When she’s not signing for Jocelyn or Sir Elton John, she and her boyfriend of 10 years, William Harris, enjoy taking in a movie, tasting their way across RVA’s food scene, or visiting her first love, the theatre.